This section should be read in conjunction with the General Principles for students who wish to submit a complaint.

-A formal Stage 2 complaint can be submitted if you are dissatisfied with the outcome of Stage 1, or with the way your complaint was dealt with during Stage 1, or where an informal resolution is not possible or appropriate due to the complexity, seriousness or sensitivity of the case.
+A formal Stage 2 complaint can be submitted if you have used Stage 1 of the Students Complaints Procedure, but remain dissatisfied, or where an informal resolution is not possible or appropriate due to the complexity, seriousness or sensitivity of the case.

 How do I submit a Stage 2 complaint?

 Stage 2 complaints should be submitted in writing, using the Student Complaint (Stage 2) Form to the Head of Academic Affairs (email@example.com).

 If an investigation was carried out at Stage 1, you should set out clearly the issues that you consider were not addressed fully at Stage 1 and provide any additional evidence you may have to substantiate your ongoing concerns.
 However, you cannot introduce new concerns or new elements of your complaint.
 You should also provide a copy of the Stage 1 outcome letter/email.
 Failure to provide this documentation with your Stage 2 Complaint form may cause a delay to the process and/or may result in your complaint being referred back to Stage 1.

 If you were unable to raise your complaint as a Stage 1 complaint, the reasons why you were unable to do so should be detailed within your Student Complaint (Stage 2) Form.

 What evidence should I submit as part of the Stage 2 complaint?